UCSF-DSCOLAB/vulcan_compass/resources/vignette.md

 The proprietary Gurobi Optimizer is an inherent component that speeds up the Compass algorithm.
 Luckily, Academic licenses are free.

 Obtain your 'gurobi.lic' by following the instructions at [this page](https://support.gurobi.com/hc/en-us/articles/13232844297489-How-do-I-set-up-a-Web-License-Service-WLS-license).
-Then provide the contents of this file to a workflow input.
+Then provide the contents of this file to the associated workflow input.

 ## The Workflow in a bit more detail